CG and Business Ethics

 |(1.3)||Board Performance Evaluation|

 The PTTEP Board of Directors tasks the Nominating Committee with creating the Performance Evaluation Form, and proposing the Board Performance Target to the PTTEP Board of Directors.
 PTTEP summarises the performance evaluation results for the PTTEP Board of Directors and publishes them in the annual report.
 The Board also improves operational efficiency based on suggestions from evaluation results.

-(2) Performance Evaluation of the President and Chief Executive Officer, the President, Exploration and Production
+(2) Performance Evaluation of the Chief Executive Officer, the President, Exploration and Production

-The PTTEP Board of Directors requires that a performance evaluation of the PTTEP President and Chief Executive Officer, the President, Exploration and Production be carried out annually.
-The Remuneration Committee is tasked with evaluating the performance of the President and Chief Executive Officer, the President, Exploration and Production in line with the Performance Evaluation Form created by the Nominating Committee, and using the Performance Agreement determined by the Corporate Key Performance Indicators (KPIs) for the year.
-This is to ensure that a system of checks and balances is in place and the performance of the President and Chief Executive Officer and the President, Exploration and Production can be measured to see if short-term and long-term goals are achieved.
+The PTTEP Board of Directors requires that a performance evaluation of the PTTEP and Chief Executive Officer, the President, Exploration and Production be carried out annually.
+The Remuneration Committee is tasked with evaluating the performance of the Chief Executive Officer, the President, Exploration and Production in line with the Performance Evaluation Form created by the Nominating Committee, and using the Performance Agreement determined by the Corporate Key Performance Indicators (KPIs) for the year.
+This is to ensure that a system of checks and balances is in place and the performance of the Chief Executive Officer and the President, Exploration and Production can be measured to see if short-term and long-term goals are achieved.

 6.8 Remuneration for Directors and Determining Remuneration for Executive Officers